-How do you do that, keep up your good intentions?
+Want to know how to smash up your resolutions?
 I’m good at good resolutions!
 And yes, I dare say so.
-Maybe a bold statement, but I have noticed in recent years that a lot of people around me make certain resolutions, hoping that a lot will change in a year.
+It might be a bold statement, but I have noticed in recent years that a lot of people around me make certain resolutions, hoping that a lot will change in a year.
 But by Blue Monday (on the 20th of January 2020) you’re back in your daily life and all those new plans seem a long way off.
 You are back at work, back at school or back in your daily routine in a different way.
 Da-haag, motivation to change a lot.

 Table of Contents